Jonirulah/binance-simple-tracker/README.md

 Put your API Key and API Secret, you can find it here https://www.binance.com/en/my/settings/api-management , and put in on the script, no binaries are provided for download.

+You all can rework it in your own way, nothing special as I said.

 You can use it for whatever you want have a nice day/night.